Thyroid Hormone Regulation of Vertebrate Postembryonic Development

 B. Tadpoles without any TR die during the climax of metamorphosis.
 The tadpoles of mixed genotypes at stage 58 were able to develop to stage 62 and were genotyped at stage 62 or when they died during this developmental period.
 The survival rate for each of the three genotypes, trα–/–trβ+/+, trα–/–trβ+/–, and trα–/–trβ–/–, was thus obtained and plotted.
 Note that no double KO tadpoles developed to stage 62 but that a single copy of trβ+/– was sufficient for the animal to complete metamorphosis and develop into a reproductive adult.

-Protein arginine methyltransferase 1 regulates epithelial homeostasis in adult mouse intestine.
+Protein arginine methyltransferase 1 regulates mouse intestinal epithelial homeostasis in mouse.

-Adult stem cells play an essential role in adult organ physiology and tissue repair and regeneration.
-While much has been learnt about the property and function of various adult stem cells, the mechanisms of their development remain poorly understood in mammals.
 Earlier studies suggested that the formation of adult mouse intestinal stem cells takes place during the first few weeks after birth, the postembryonic period when plasma TH levels are high.
 Furthermore, deficiency in TH signaling leads to defects in adult mouse intestine, including reduced cell proliferation in the intestinal crypts, where stem cells reside.
-Our earlier studies showed that protein arginine methyltransferase 1 (PRMT1), a TR coactivator, is highly expressed during intestinal maturation in the mouse, resembling its upregulation during intestinal metamorphosis.
-Furthermore, we previously showed that PRMT1 is important for adult intestinal stem-cell development and/or proliferation during Xenopus metamorphosis.
-To determine whether PRMT1 has a conserved role in adult stem-cell development, we analyzed the expression of PRMT1 by immunohistochemistry and studied the effect of tissue-specific knockout of PRMT1 in the intestinal epithelium.
-We showed that PRMT1 is highly expressed in the proliferating transit-amplifying cells and crypt-base stem cells.
-Furthermore, we showed that specific knockout of PRMT1 in the intestinal epithelium resulted in, surprisingly, more elongated adult intestinal crypts with increased cell proliferation in the adult mice.
-In addition, there were more Goblet cells and fewer Paneth cells in the crypt.
-To investigate whether the knockout phenotype is attributable to the role of PRMT1 during intestinal development or adult intestinal homeostasis, we further generated a tamoxifen-inducible intestinal epithelium–specific PRMT1 knockout mouse model and found that tamoxifen-induced knockout of PRMT1 in adult mice resulted in the same intestinal phenotypes [Reference 3].
-Thus, for the first time our studies revealed that the epigenetic enzyme PRMT1 is important for the maintenance of intestinal epithelial architecture and homeostasis, although PRMT1 may also influence intestinal development.
+Thus, mouse intestinal maturation resembles intestinal remodeling during frog metamorphosis, both in morphological development and in the likely role of TH in the process.
+Our previous studies showed that protein arginine methyltransferase 1 (PRMT1), a TR coactivator, is important for adult intestinal stem cell development and/or proliferation during Xenopus metamorphosis.
+We further showed that PRMT1 is also highly expressed during intestinal maturation in the mouse, resembling its upregulation during the intestinal metamorphosis of the frog.
+Importantly, we analyzed the expression of PRMT1 by immunohistochemistry and studied the effect of tissue-specific knockout of PRMT1 in the intestinal epithelium.
+We showed that PRMT1 was highly expressed in the proliferating transit amplifying cells and crypt-base stem cells.
+The specific knockout of PRMT1 in the intestinal epithelium resulted in, surprisingly, more elongated adult intestinal crypts with increased cell proliferation in the adult mice.
+In addition, Goblet cells were increased and Paneth cells were reduced in the crypt.
+Furthermore, using a tamoxifen-inducible intestinal epithelium–specific PRMT1 knockout mouse model, we showed that the epigenetic enzyme PRMT1 is important for the maintenance of intestinal epithelial architecture and homeostasis [Reference 5].
+We are currently investigating whether PRMT1 also influences intestinal development, particularly via T3 signaling, by using morphological, molecular, and snRNA-Seq analyses.

 Figure 2.
 Intestinal metamorphosis involves the formation of clusters of proliferating, undifferentiated epithelial cells at the climax.